 - Patient Care

 The LAU School of Pharmacy has partnered with 39 pharmacies and 24 hospitals in Lebanon, as well as Houston Methodist Hospital and four Walgreens sites in the United States, to provide adequate learning and experiential education opportunities to its students.
+The school has also an exchange agreement for students and faculty with Wayne State University Eugene Appelbaum College of Pharmacy and Health Sciences in Detroit, Michigan.

 In addition, the school maintains partnerships with industry leaders and other sponsors, increasing students’ educational and training opportunities while opening up research collaboration options for faculty members.